dell-cloud-marketplace/docker-tomcat/README.md

 - A named container (**tomcat**).
 - Ports 8080 and 8443 (Tomcat HTTP and HTTPS traffic) exposed.
 - 3 data volumes (which will survive a restart or recreation of the container).
 The Tomcat logs are available in **/tomcat/logs** on the host.
 The Tomcat work folder is **/tomcat/work**, and the web applications are in **/tomcat/webapps**, on the host.
+- A predefined password for the Tomcat admin user.
+- A predefined password for the SSL certificate.

 As follows: